MDAnalysis/UserGuide/doc/source/contributing.rst

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

+If you are new to Git and version control, have a look at :ref:`version-control`.

-If you are brand new to MDAnalysis or open-source development, we recommend going through the guides for :ref:`contributing to the main codebase <working-with-mdanalysis-code>` or the :ref:`user guide <working-with-user-guide>`.
-If you are new to Git and version control, have a look at
+If you are looking to contribute a code or documentation fix, or core feature to MDAnalysis, and you are brand new to MDAnalysis or open-source development -- we recommend going through the guides for :ref:`contributing to the main codebase <working-with-mdanalysis-code>` or the :ref:`user guide <working-with-user-guide>`.

-:ref:`version-control`.
+If you are looking to contribute your own project or new addition to MDAnalysis, we encourage you to consider doing so by creating an :ref:`MDAnalysis toolkit (MDAKit) <https://mdakits.mdanalysis.org/about.html>`.
+MDAKits are standalone packages that build on MDAnalysis to enhance its functionality. or solve specific scientific or technical problems.
+MDAKits can be optionally registered at the :ref:`MDAKits registry <https://mdakits.mdanalysis.org/mdakits.html>` to advertise to the broader MDAnalysis community.
+All packages on the registry are continuously tested against the latest and development versions of MDAnalysis.

+For more on creating an MDAKit, please see the documentation on :ref:`Making an MDAKit <https://mdakits.mdanalysis.org/makingakit.html>`.

 .. _version-control: